-Measure 2017-18 2018-19 2019-20 Number of school days dedicated to Staff Development and Continuous Improvement 3 3
+Measure 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 3 3 3

 Staff members build teaching skills and concepts by participating in many conferences and workshops throughout the year, then sharing their experiences and knowledge with district colleagues.
-Topics for staff development during the 2016-17 school year included: Instructional techniques, student assessment, technology, curriculum development, safety, Response to Intervention and others, along with working on developing our WASC plan.
-During the 2016-17 there were 2 staff Development days.
-In 2017-18 there are 2 staff development days, focusing on Social Emotional concerns and Technical Writing across the curriculum.
-In the 2018-19 year, we dedicated a full day of Professional Development to English Language Learner strategies, and we have spent time in subsequent staff meetings on that same topic. in the 2019-20 school year, our staff attended an inservice focusing on AVID strategies, as the middle school is implementing AVID and we are looking to support those incoming students.
+Topics for staff development during the 2019-20 school year included: Instructional techniques, student assessment, technology, curriculum development, safety, Response to Intervention and others, along with working on developing our WASC plan.
+During the 2019-20 there were 3 staff Development days, focusing on Social Emotional concerns and AVID/EL strategies across the curriculum.
+In the 2018-19 year, we dedicated a full day of Professional Development to English Language Learner strategies, and we have spent time in subsequent staff meetings on that same topic.